emulsion199/self-ai/README.md

-# Getting Started with Create React App
+# UI server with react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).